Published December 15, 2024 | Updated May 10, 2026

 He opened his namesake bar in a space that was the longtime home to the West Farnam Hardware Store at 3926 Farnam Street.
 After the hardware store closed, the space was converted to a bar in 1940 by Phil Bessler.
 Grant Davis then operated his bar in the space until 1954.

-I found it interesting that the following year Leo hadn’t planned to do anything special. he claimed that the day wasn’t celebrated in the same manner as it had been in the past.
+I found it interesting that the following year, Leo hadn’t planned to do anything special.
+He claimed that the day wasn’t celebrated in the same manner as it had been in the past.
 He cited the lack of breweries making green beer and the difficulty in finding green ice cubes as a couple of his reasons.
 Either he got over it or the customers kept coming to Sullivan’s anyway.
-In 1969 the bar apparently ran out of beer by 9 AM on St. Patrick’s Day.
+In 1969, the bar apparently ran out of beer by 9 a.m. on St. Patrick’s Day.

-Leo’s bar had become something of a St. Patrick’s Day institution over the years but with his wife Eleanor having passed away two days after the celebration in 1978, Leo, it seems didn’t have the heart to put on the event in 1979.
+Leo’s bar had become something of a St. Patrick’s Day institution over the years, but with his wife Eleanor having passed away two days after the celebration in 1978, Leo, it seems, didn’t have the heart to put on the event in 1979.
 He later sold the bar and passed away in 1983.
 Even so, its subsequent owners retained the Sullivan’s name and it continued to operate at the same location for another 30 years.

 Longtime bartender Dan Houlihan took over Sullivan’s in 2001 when Farnam Street in the area of Blackstone was a one-way street designed to get people from the suburbs to downtown as quickly as possible.
 He saw the potential in not just the bar but the entire district.
 With its proximity to major employers and historic building stock, the historic district was ripe for a renaissance.